akriegler/PrimitivePose-Annotation-Tool/README.md

 * X_occ_pix_perc gives the percentage of 2D object pixels that are occluded by another object.
 This ranges from 0 to 100 for fully visible or fully occluded objects respectively.
 This is useful for filtering occluded objects.

-Tips: Set the parameter 'force_symmetry_angle_zero' to True when modeling object with cylindrical (or spherical) meshes to resolve ambiguities.
+Tip: Set the parameter 'force_symmetry_angle_zero' to True when modeling object with cylindrical (or spherical) meshes to resolve ambiguities.
 Additionally, for planar objects you can force the out of plane rotation angle to be 0 with 'force_planar_angle_zero', alleviating imprecision of the fSpy calibration.